YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

 .. parsed-literal::
    command [-qualifier[=qualifier-value]]

 LKE accepts command and qualifier abbreviations.
 The section describing each command provides the minimal abbreviation that can be used for that command, and the command qualifiers, if any.
-YottaDB/FIS recommends the use of a minimum of four characters for key words in scripts to ensure new keywords do not conflict with older scripts.
+YottaDB recommends the use of a minimum of four characters for key words in scripts to ensure new keywords do not conflict with older scripts.

 +++++++++++++
 CLEAR